MarkusDNC/plot-plugin/README.md

 ```groovy
 step([$class: 'PlotBuilder', csvFileName: 'foo-bar.csv', csvSeries: [[displayTableFlag: false, exclusionValues: '', file: 'data.plot', inclusionFlag: 'OFF', url: '']], exclZero: false, group: 'Group1', keepRecords: false, logarithmic: false, numBuilds: '30', style: 'line', title: 'Title2', useDescr: false, yaxis: 'Sample', yaxisMaximum: '', yaxisMinimum: ''])
 ```

-# Caution
-The pipeline support has come at the cost of Freestyle support.
-In the beginning I tried to combine support for both Freestyle and Pipline, but in the end I decided to focus on support for Pipeline.
-You can find the original plot plugin [here]
-(https://github.com/jenkinsci/plot-plugin) or in your plugin handler in Jenkins.
-These two plugins should work togheter in Jenkins.